Skip to main content

 About

-Pax Autocratica: Prologue is a single player simulation game.
+Pax Autocratica: Prologue is a single player management game with violence and science fiction themes.
 It was developed by Multiverse and was released on December 1, 2025.
 It received positive reviews from players.

 Skip User Reviews